pomkos/cv/index.md

 ## Presentations

 `2021`
+- Optimization of high-cadence cycling parameters to improve motor function in people with Parkinson's disease
+  - Research poster at the 35th Annual Graduate Research Symposium
 - Optimization of the SMART dynamic bike to improve motor function in Parkinson's disease
   - Research poster at the Society for Neuroscience's (SfN) Annual Conference
 - Parkinson's disease, dance, and dynamic cycling